Wednesday, April 16, 2008

 Report from Iten Peace Run

-Peter Vigneron is in Kenya for the next few months to work on Kimbia Foundation projects.
+Peter Vigneron is in Kenya for the next few months to work on KIMbia Foundation projects.
 Here’s his account of the Iten Peace Run, held last Saturday in Kenya’s unofficial running capital.

 Our correspondent and some of his new rafikis (friends).A little after 8am I arrived at the soccer field in Iten center, shepherded by Paul Koech and with 30 girls from Silgich Hill Academy following in two matatus.
 Already I was traveling with a former world champion, and presently I would meet another, then an Olympic gold medalist, then a reigning world champion at 800 meters.
 I snagged a picture of the man who holds the greatest record in track and field, and—true to form—he made an early exit from the scene.
 This was the start to my fourth day in Kenya, 74 hours into the trip.